 Change of route.

-Operating information for people who are blind or have visual impairments.
+Operating information for passengers with visual impairments.

 SBB ticket machine helpline.